-Nonprofits often need to be creative with their approaches to fundraising, which means finding new but proven revenue-generating strategies.
-Believe it or not, athletic shoes may be just the right unique twist your organization needs!
+Nonprofits often need to get creative with fundraising, which means finding new but proven revenue-generating strategies.
+Sprucing up your organization’s fundraising portfolio helps you stand out in the sea of nonprofit fundraisers.
+Believe it or not, there’s a solution that you probably have in your closet!
+Shoes, or even recycling athletic shoes, may be the right twist on fundraising that your organization needs.

 1. Host a Running Shoe Drive Fundraiser